OWASSO TAXPAYER ALLIANCE

 The mission of the Owasso Taxpayer Alliance is to keep the citizens of the Owasso area informed on issues taking place within the city of Owasso - and beyond - in all areas of government that will affect their taxes and quality of life without party-partisan bias.
-The Owasso Taxpayer Alliance is a political watchdog group for all of the people within the Owasso area.
+The Owasso Taxpayer Alliance is a political watchdog group for all of the people within the Owasso area (Owasso Taxpayer Alliance is a registered trademark with the Oklahoma Secretary of State).

 JUDGE ISSUES ORDER APPROVING GRAND JURY